Explore our newest colors - free samples available

 November 13, 2023 7 min read

-Lighting plays an integral part in our daily lives and in contributing to overall well-being.
-From the time we wake up until bedtime, lighting affects our mood, productivity and sleep patterns - from mood boosters and productivity boosters to sleep aids.
+Lighting plays an integral part in our daily lives and in contributing to our overall well-being.
+From the time we wake up until bedtime, lighting affects our mood, productivity, and sleep patterns.
 Transitioning from traditional halogen bulbs to LED (Light-Emitting Diode) bulbs has transformed how we light homes and spaces.
 Thanks to technological innovations, LED (Light-Emitting Diode) lights have revolutionized how we illuminate interior spaces.

 At our LED Lighting Workshops, we will explore the specific advantages and applications of LED lighting solutions in various settings and provide practical tips for adopting them.
 So get ready to discover their superiority as we explore their incredible advantages and transformative potential!

-Halogen lighting is a type of incandescent lighting which uses halogen gas to enhance performance and efficiency of light bulbs, similar to traditional incandescent bulbs but with notable upgrades.
+Halogen lighting is a type of incandescent lighting that uses halogen gas to enhance the performance of light bulbs.
+It is similar to other traditional incandescent bulbs but with notable upgrades.

-Halogen bulbs contain a tungsten filament enclosed within a quartz or high-temperature resistant glass envelope filled with an iodine or bromine gas mixture, heating it until light emerges.
-As soon as an electrical current passes through it, an electric current passes through it as well, heating its filament until light emerges; at that point halogen gas combines with evaporated tungsten atoms, protecting them from decomposing further and prolonging its lifespan.
+Halogen bulbs contain a tungsten filament enclosed within a quartz or temperature-resistant glass.
+This glass/quartz container is filled with an iodine or bromine gas mixture.
+As soon as an electrical current passes through the mixture, it heats up the filament until light emerges.
+During the heating process, the halogen gas combines with evaporated tungsten atoms.
+This protects them from decomposing further and prolongs their lifespan.

-LED (Light Emitting Diode) lighting technology has recently gained considerable attention as an innovative and exciting lighting alternative.
-While conventional incandescent and fluorescent bulbs use light produced by heating filaments or gas to produce illumination, LEDs use an entirely different principle in order to produce light.
+LED (Light Emitting Diode) lighting technology has recently gained attention as an innovative and exciting lighting alternative.
+Conventional incandescent and fluorescent bulbs use light produced by heating filaments or gas.
+This produces illumination but is extremely energy-consuming and leads to waste.
+LEDs use an entirely different principle to produce light which consumes way less amount of energy for even brighter light output.

-LEDs (light emitting diodes) are semiconductor devices that emit light when an electric current flows through them.
-As voltage is applied to LED light bulbs, electrons and holes combine in their semiconductor material, producing energy as photons or light particles and emitting them as photoluminescence - an effect known as electroluminescence.
+LEDs (light-emitting diodes) are semiconductor devices that produce light when an electric current flows through them.
+As voltage is applied to LED light bulbs, electrons, and holes combine in their semiconductor material.
+This produces energy as photons or light particles which are then emitted out.
+This effect is known as electroluminescence.

-LED bulbs consist of semiconductor materials, usually gallium arsenide or gallium phosphide compounds, enclosed within an epoxy resin or ceramic material to form LED bulbs that emit light of different hues.
-The specific materials chosen determine which hues of light will be emitted by an LED, providing users with numerous hue options to choose from.
+LED bulbs consist of semiconductor materials which are usually gallium arsenide or gallium phosphide compounds.
+They are often enclosed within an epoxy resin or ceramic material to form LED bulbs that emit light of different hues.
+The specific materials chosen determine which hues of light will be emitted by an LED.
+This provides users with numerous hue options to choose from.

 LED lighting has experienced rapid adoption over the last several years due to its numerous advantages.
 Technological advances have improved light quality, efficiency and cost; as such LEDs are now more accessible and driving market growth.